-The first third of content tends to be linking to other systems internal to the business.
-This can be a wide variety of systems - anything from an LMS, a document management system to an intranet page.
-For many of these internal resources, you'll have an internal IP address that can be used as part of a link in Curatr and by linking to it where it is already uploaded, you save on version control headaches.
-Your first priority should always to curate content inside.
+The first third of content in Curatr courses tends to be linking to other systems internal to the organisation.
+This can be a wide variety of systems - for example, anything from an LMS to a document management system to an intranet page.
+For many of these internal resources, you'll have an internal IP address that can be used as part of a link in Curatr and by linking to content where it is already uploaded, you save on version control issues down the road.

-The next third tends to come from the wider world, via the world wide web.
-In this section of content, you can expand to look at popular content sharing websites (think YouTube or TED Talks).
+The next section of content tends to come from the wider world, via the world wide web.
+In this section of content, you can expand to look at popular websites (think YouTube or TED Talks).
 There is a world of rich content on the Internet, just waiting for you to tap into it.
-Where possible, before making something new yourself, look to see if it can be sourced externally (hopefully, for free!).
+Where possible, before making something new yourself, look to see if it can be sourced externally.
 When sourcing external content, make sure it always adheres to the fair-use policy outlined here.